Considering your first guitar? Heard you should start on the acoustic but you’re wondering if acoustic guitars are harder to play?

 So, are acoustic guitars more challenging than electric guitars to play? there’s little doubt, from a mechanical perspective that the acoustic guitar is a more challenging instrument, but this should not be your sole consideration when choosing an instrument to begin learning guitar on.
 Keep in mind the music that has inspired you to want to play the guitar in the first place is what is most likely to keep you going when the going get’s

 tough frustrating, as it does for everyone when learning guitar.
-But, if you really can’t make up your mind, go with an acoustic guitar, in my opinion, they are the greatest instruments on the planet, but then again, perhaps I’m just a touch biased 🙂
+But, if you really can’t make up your mind, go with an acoustic guitar, in my opinion, they are the finest instruments on the planet, but then again, perhaps I’m just a touch biased 🙂